 Knowing how to combine sentences is essential when writing.
 If you were unable to properly combine sentences, each sentence would be very short, simple and boring.
-Unfortunately, the rules for combining sentences can be somewhat complex.
-This worksheet helps with some examples of sentences to combine so you can get lots of practice combining sentences.
+Check out these helpful exercises and worksheets if you’d like to practice combining sentences.

 1) She went to work.
 She did not want to go.

 2) The scientists trained him well.
 They helped him find a job when his training was through.

 3) Polar bears are fierce, territorial animals.
 Grizzly bears are the same.

 4) Mark told me not to come with him.
 He looked longingly at me as I left.